Battle of Minden: Aftermath

 Prince Ferdinand's army suffered nearly 2,800 men killed and wounded; the French lost about 7,000 men.
-In the wake of the battle the French retreated southwards to Kassel.
+In the wake of the battle, the French retreated southwards to Kassel.
 The defeat ended the French threat to Hanover for the remainder of that year.

 Ferdinand's cavalry commander, Sackville, was accused of ignoring repeated orders to bring up his troopers and charge the enemy until it was too late to make any difference.
-In order to clear his name he requested a court martial, but the evidence against him was substantial and the court martial declared him "...unfit to serve His Majesty in any military Capacity whatever."
-Sackville legally changed his name in 1770 to Lord George Germain, became a hardliner in the government of Lord North as Secretary of State for the Colonies, bearing major responsibility for Britain's loss in the American War of Independence.
+In order to clear his name he requested a court martial, but the evidence against him was substantial and the court martial declared him "unfit to serve His Majesty in any military Capacity whatever."
+Sackville legally changed his name in 1770 to Lord George Germain, became a hardliner in the government of Lord North as Secretary of State for the Colonies and bore major responsibility for Britain's loss in the American War of Independence.

-In Britain the result at Minden was widely celebrated and was seen as part of Britain's Annus Mirabilis of 1759 also known as the "Year of Victories", although there was some criticism of Ferdinand for not following up his victory more aggressively.
+In Britain, the result at Minden was widely celebrated and was seen as part of Britain's Annus Mirabilis of 1759 also known as the "Year of Victories" although there was some criticism of Ferdinand for not following up his victory more aggressively.
 When George II of Great Britain learned of the victory, he awarded Ferdinand £20,000 and the Order of the Garter.
-Minden further boosted British support for the war on the continent, and the following year a "glorious reinforcement" was sent, swelling the size of the British contingent in Ferdinand's army.
+Minden further boosted British support for the war on the continent, and the following year, a "glorious reinforcement" was sent, swelling the size of the British contingent in Ferdinand's army.

-In France the reaction to the result was severe.
+In France, the reaction to the result was severe.
 The Duc de Choiseul, the French Chief Minister, wrote "I blush when I speak of our army.
 I simply cannot get it into my head, much less into my heart, that a pack of Hanoverians could defeat the army of the King".
 To discover how the defeat had occurred and to establish the general condition of the army, Marshal d'Estrées was sent on a tour of inspection.
 Marshal de Contades was subsequently relieved of his command and replaced by the Duc de Broglie.

 Michel Louis Christophe Roch Gilbert Paulette du Motier, Marquis de La Fayette and colonel aux Grenadiers de France, was killed when he was hit by a cannonball in this battle.
 La Fayette's son, Gilbert du Motier, marquis de Lafayette, was not even two years old at that time.
 Jean Thurel, the 59-year-old French fusilier, was severely wounded, receiving seven sword slashes, six of them to the head.